1petru/Akkio_Consume_Helper/README.md

 1. Extract to `Interface/AddOns/`
 2. Rename folder to `Akkio_Consume_Helper`
 3. Restart the game
-4. Click the minimap button or type `/act` to open the addon
+4. Click the minimap button or type `/act` or `/ach` to open the addon

 ---